Skip to main content

 what is a safe space?

-Safe spaces, or Child-friendly spaces are protected areas set up by our staff, together with members of the local community.
+Safe spaces are protected areas set up by our staff, together with members of the local community.

 But the fact is that there’s an individual child behind every refugee and every trauma.
 Each with his or her own name, face, character, dreams, wishes, sorrow, memories and loved ones.